 Worf is the best.
 He needs no explanation as to his presence on this list.

 Tactical Officer: Lieutenant Natasha Yar

-The actress Denise Crosby must still be kicking herself than she left the Star Trek series.
+The actress Denise Crosby must still be kicking herself that she left the Star Trek series.
 I liked her character in the first season of TNG, and loved her redemption in Yesterday’s Enterprise, so now I am giving her a chance to live on…

 Conn Officer: Commander Nyota Uhura

 No one compares to Uhura.
-Beautiful, smart, ambitious, an equal to the men- she is the original Star Trek role model.
+Beautiful, smart, ambitious, and an equal to the men- she is the original Star Trek role model.
 All strong female Star Trek characters owe a debt to her.

 Rookie/Kid: Wesley Crusher